-Howe, a Whig, was the representative for Pennsylvania's 22nd congressional district from 1853 to 1855.
+Howe was the representative for Pennsylvania’s 22nd congressional district and was a Whig.
+He served from 1853 to 1855.

 From Dec 1851 to Mar 1855, Howe missed 290 of 1,062 roll call votes, which is 27.3%.
 This is on par with the median of 31.0% among the lifetime records of representatives serving in Mar 1855.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|